dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 ---
 Article explains how to send Spring Boot and Netflix Servo metrics to AWS CloudWatch.
 Morover it describes mechanisms making making it happen.
-It also mentions problems I run into trying to do the same with Spring Bootand Spectator.
+It also mentions problems I run into trying to do the same with Spring Boot and Spectator.

 #### TL;DR